-Over the past several months, many personal computer manufacturers have announced cutbacks in their sales forecasts due to the rapid deterioration in industry-wide demand, resulting in a major inventory correction.
-This downturn has had a significant negative impact on our results for the quarter ended March 31, 2001.
-We believe that this decrease in demand will also have a sizable impact on our results from operations, particularly within our Wireline Products Division for the year ending December 29, 2001 and creates significant uncertainty in our business planning for the remainder of the year.
+During the first half of fiscal 2001, many personal computer manufacturers announced cutbacks in their sales forecasts due to rapid deterioration in industry-wide demand, resulting in a major inventory correction.
+This downturn had a significant negative impact on our results for the three and six months ended June 30, 2001.
+We believe that this decrease in demand will also have a sizable impact on our results from operations, particularly within our Wireline Products Division, for the year ending December 29, 2001 and creates significant uncertainty in our business planning for the remainder of the year.

-The percentage of our revenues to customers located outside of the United States was 21% in fiscal 2000, 7% in fiscal 1999 and was insignificant in fiscal 1998.
+The percentage of our revenues derived from customers located outside of the United States was 68% in the six months ended June 30, 2001, 21% in fiscal 2000, 7% in fiscal 1999 and was insignificant in fiscal 1998.
 All of our revenues to date have been denominated in U.S. dollars.
-We believe that the percentage of our revenues made to customers outside of the United States will increase as our products receive greater acceptance in international markets.
+We believe that the percentage of our revenues derived from customers outside of the United States will increase as our products receive greater acceptance in international markets.